XiplusChenyu/NYC-Job-Search-Web-App/README.md

 pip install flask psycopg2 sqlalchemy click flask-login
 ```
 ## Other issues:
-Some part of the Server.py haven't add SQL injection
+Some part of the Server.py haven't add **SQL injection prevention**

 ## Files
 - Server.py: Run to start the Server